giulioz/smol-rack/README.md

 **NOTE (Windows)**: If you are having troubles with Windows 10, it's possible you need to install the [Visual C++ 2022 Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#latest-microsoft-visual-c-redistributable-version).

-**NOTE (MacOs)**: If you are having troubles with MacOS, it's possible your operating system is blocking the plugin because it's coming from an unregister developer.
+**NOTE (MacOS)**: If you are having troubles with MacOS, it's possible your operating system is blocking the plugin because it's coming from an unregister developer.
 You can allow this plugin by running this command on a terminal:

 ```sudo xattr -rd com.apple.quarantine /Users/<yourusername>/Library/Audio/Plug-Ins/Components/RRV10.component```